CLDeng02/Ptychography-imaging-Gradient-descent/README.md

 <br>

-here，For a fixed system,$(a,b,c,d,e,f)$ is a set of fixed coefficients.This is a non-convex optimization problem.By revisiting the original error loss function $Loss(x)$, we can derive its gradient with respect to $A$.
+here，For a fixed system,$\left( a,b,c,d,e,f \right)$ is a set of fixed coefficients.This is a non-convex optimization problem.By revisiting the original error loss function $Loss(x)$, we can derive its gradient with respect to $A$.

 <br>